By CORA LEWIS and ADRIANA MORGA

 HOW MANY PEOPLE WILL THIS HELP?

-About 43 million Americans have federal student debt, and a third of those owe less than $10,000.
+About 43 million Americans have federal student debt, with an average balance of $37,667, according to federal data.
+A third of those owe less than $10,000.
 Half owe less than $20,000.
 The total amount of federal student debt is more than $1.6 trillion.
-Nearly one third of all American students take out loans to pay for college, with the average individual student debt reaching a record high of $37,014 in 2021.

 WHAT IF I’VE ALREADY PAID OFF MY STUDENT LOANS — WILL I SEE RELIEF?